freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 JavaScript is the core language of the web and the only programming language that can run in all major web browsers.

 Notably, JavaScript has no relation to Java.
-[JavaScript: The World's Most Misunderstood Programming Language](http://www.crockford.com/javascript/javascript.html)
+[JavaScript: The World's Most Misunderstood Programming Language](http://www.crockford.com/javascript/javascript.html) by Douglas Crockford explains more about what Javascript is and how it is not related to Java.

 The official name of JavaScript is ECMAScript defined under Standard [ECMA-262](https://www.ecma-international.org/publications/standards/Ecma-262.htm) ECMAScript 6th edition (ES6) added "significant new syntax for writing complex applications, including classes and modules" (Wikipedia) including arrow functions and promises.